 document to read your latest news!

-- Many people don't like to read text on their computer screen at all,
+- Some people don't like to read text on their computer screen at all,

 and will print out certain pages of your Web site to read offline.

 Therefore, it is important that each page has basic information about